zesterer/tao/README.md

 - **Totality**
     - All programs *must* explicitly handle all inputs.
-There are no mechanisms for panicking, exceptions, etc. The goal is to build a type system that's expressive enough to prove that the totality of a wide range of programs.
+There are no mechanisms for panicking, exceptions, etc. The goal is to build a type system that's expressive enough to prove the totality of a wide range of programs.
     - In time, I'd like to see the language develop support for *termination analysis* techniques like [Walther recursion](https://en.wikipedia.org/wiki/Walther_recursion).